kubeshop/tracetest-github-action/examples/tracetest-cli-using-custom-config/README.md

     configFile: "scheme: https\nendpoint: your.tracetest.url"
 ```

-Where the `configFile` parameter is the contents of your CLI config file, usually located on `~/.tracetest/config.yml`.
+Where the `configFile` parameter is the content of your CLI config file, usually located in `~/.tracetest/config.yml`.

-A full example of usage can be seen on [tracetest-cli-using-custom-config.yml](./tracetest-cli-using-custom-config.yml) file located in this folder.
+Here's a full example of how to use it: [tracetest-cli-using-custom-config.yml](./tracetest-cli-using-custom-config.yml)